elabftw/elabdoc/doc/user-guide.rst

 1. Go back
 ^^^^^^^^^^
-Go back to the main page.
+Go back to the index page.

 2. Mode
 ^^^^^^^